Patient education: Joint infection (Beyond the Basics)

 Nongonococcal arthritis is an infection of a joint caused by bacteria other than N. gonorrhoeae (the bacteria that causes gonorrhea).
 (See "Septic arthritis in adults".)

-Nongonococcal bacterial arthritis, also called septic arthritis, is a potentially dangerous form of arthritis that can destroy a joint if not treated promptly.
+Nongonococcal bacterial arthritis is a potentially dangerous form of arthritis that can destroy a joint if not treated promptly.

 Bacterial arthritis symptoms — Symptoms of nongonococcal arthritis usually include sudden pain and swelling in one or more joints.
 A fever may or may not be present.